ied206/Joveler.Compression/Joveler.Compression.XZ/USAGE.md

 ### Embedded binary

 Joveler.Compression.XZ comes with sets of static binaries of `liblzma 5.2.4`.
-They will be copied into the build directory at build time.
+They are copied into the build directory at build time.

 | Platform    | Binary                       | Note |
 |-------------|------------------------------|------|